jesmak/posti_tracking/README.md

 ### Manual

-1. Download the source code
+1. Download source code from latest release tag
 2. Copy custom_components/posti_tracking folder to your Home Assistant installation's config/custom_components folder.
 3. Restart Home Assistant
 4. Configure the integration by adding a new integration in settings/integrations page of Home Assistant